tasmota/docs/docs/Bluetooth.md

 Most of the „older“ BT-sensor-devices use unencrypted messages, which can be read by all kinds of BLE-devices or even a NRF24L01.
 The big advantage is the power efficiency as no active bi-directional connection has to be established.
 This is therefore the preferred option, if technically possible (= for the supported sensors).

-With the arrival of "newer" sensors came the problem of encrypted data in MiBeacons, which can be decrypted in Tasmota in a quite complicated way (getting the 16-byte-key with 3rd-party-software while pairing the device with the original Xiaomi Apps).
+With the arrival of "newer" sensors came the problem of encrypted data in MiBeacons, which can be decrypted in Tasmota.
+Meanwhile it is possible to get the needed "bind_key" with the help of an open-source project: https://atc1441.github.io/TelinkFlasher.html

 At least the LYWSD03 allows the use of a simple BLE connection without any encrypted authentication and the reading of the sensor data using normal subscription methods to GATT-services.
 This is more power hungry than the passive reading of BLE advertisements.
 Other sensors like the MJYD2S are not usable without the "bind_key".